arex388/Arex388.Extensions.MediatR/README.md

 # Arex388.Extensions.MediatR

+> **DEPRECATED**
+>
+> After using the library for a while I came to realize that I was creating more work than was necessary.
+I've since decided to deprecate the library, stop using it and go back to using the built-in MediatR abstractions such as `IRequestHandler<TRequest, TResponse>`.

 A small set of [MediatR][2] handler interfaces for implementing the [Projection-Result pattern][3].
 Also contains basic handler implementations, but I recommend that you implement the interfaces in your project so you can inject the appropriate services for your application.

 #### Interfaces